First pediatric gender diversity program opens

 UCI Health has established the first program in Orange County dedicated to specialized, coordinated care for gender-expansive children and transgender youth.

-The clinic, located at UC Irvine Medical Center in Orange, is open to patients ages 3 to 21 and offers a range of services to support children or adolescents and their families.
+The clinic, located at UCI Medical Center in Orange, is open to patients ages 3 to 21 and offers a range of services to support children or adolescents and their families.
 Care is coordinated between a pediatrician, pediatric endocrinologist, psychiatrist and a patient navigator.
 The clinic is Medi-Cal certified.

 The program provides counseling for families who have questions about their children’s gender-related behavior.
 “Certainly not all young children with gender-expansive traits become transgender adolescents or adults,” Hunt says.
 “Each child, each family is unique.
 The families need support, and the kids need to be affirmed.
 It’s important to have this behavioral health component.”